raphael-proust/OGL-SRD5/pages/04.races/default.md

 ##### Size

-Characters of most races are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
-Members of a few races are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
+Characters of most races are Medium, a size category including creatures that are roughly 120cm to 240cm tall.
+Members of a few races are Small (between 60cm and 120cm tall), which means that certain rules of the game affect them differently.
 The most important of these rules is that Small characters have trouble wielding heavy weapons, as explained in “Equipment.”

 ##### Speed